 Belgium Stamps and Postal History

-From 1919 until 1930, Belgian troops occupied part of the Rhineland and overprinted stamps were issued for this area.
+From 1919 until 1930, Belgian troops occupied part of the Rhineland where overprinted stamps were issued.
 They hoped that neutrality would be maintained, however Germany invaded in May 1940.
-It is a fascinating philatelic country with collectors specializing in not just the stamps but also postal markings.
-Including a wide array of interesting booklet panes, railway service stamps, in addition much else besides.
+It's a fascinating philatelic country with collectors specialising in stamps and postal markings, including a wide range of booklet panes and railway service stamps.

 Interested in Belgium stamps?
 Register for lot alerts